grafana/grafana/contribute/merge-pull-request.md

 - Keep any references to issues that the pull request fixes, closes, or references.
 Doing this allows cross-reference between the commit and referenced issue or issues.

-Finalize the merge by clicking the `Confirm squash and merge` button.
+To finalize the merge, click the **Confirm squash and merge** button.

 ## After the merge